Review & Rating

-The Wyoming corporation was merged with a newly created Kentucky corporation of the same name in 2016.
-The Wyoming corporation is no longer active.
+The Wyoming corporation was merged with a newly created Kentucky corporation of the same name in 2016 and is no longer active.

-The company is an importer and distributor of bath fixtures and accessories under its own registered private labels: Bala® (sinks), Canton® (enamel & porcelain bathware) and Freendo® (faucets).
-It also distributes TruVent® kitchen range vents.
-All of these are made in China.
+The company is an importer and distributor of bath fixtures and accessories under its own registered private labels, including:

-CMI also supplies Huayi Freendo faucets to Menard's stores which sells them under its in-store brand, brand directly to consumers through Jandon's retail web site.
+CMI also supplies Huayi Freendo faucets to There is also some evidence that CMI supplies faucets to DC Worldwide Trading, Inc. a Queens, New York corporation doing business as the Jandon Faucet Company.
+These faucets are sold under the Jandon brand directly to consumers through Jandon's retail web site.
 DC Worldwide is another company in which De Chang (Danny) Li holds, or once held, an ownership interest.

-Huayi's Freendo faucets are what we think of as basic Chinese faucets — stylish but by no means extraordinary in any way.
+CMI does not sell any of these faucets, however.
+Its Freendo faucets are a collection of basic Chinese faucets — stylish but by no means extraordinary.
 Traditionally, Chinese designs are rarely cutting edge.
 The goal of Chinese faucet manufacturers is to sell as many faucets as possible, which means keeping designs well within established limits to appeal to as many potential buyers as possible.
 Chinese designs are typically adopted from Europe and the U.S. It does not take long for a design that sells well in these major markets to be imitated by Asian factories.
 The lag time is usually 3 to 5 years, by which time, of course, innovative designs are no longer new.

 Many Freendo faucets are sold in North America by companies other than CMI, although not under the Freendo name.
-Only CMI can legally sell Freendo faucets under the Freendo nameplate.
-In addition to Huayi-made Tuscany faucets sold by Menards stores, we know that some faucets sold by Northern Central Distributing as Import records show that these companies buy their faucets directly from Huayi rather than through CMI.
+Some faucets sold by Northern Central Distributing as These companies buy their faucets directly from Huayi rather than through CMI.

-Based solely on appearance, we believe that some cartridges are supplied by Sedal S.L.U., a company chartered and headquartered in Spain, but actually manufacturing in China.
+However, based solely on a visual inspection, we believe that some cartridges are supplied by Sedal S.L.U., a company chartered and headquartered in Spain, but actually manufacturing in China.
 The Sedal cartridge is not a first rank cartridge, but is considered reliable.
 It is very popular among Chinese manufacturers of economy and mid-priced faucets.
 Another likely manufacturer is Kaiping Yizhan Valve Core Co.,Ltd., also a chinese manufacturer of mid-quality ceramic cartridges.

 The CMI website is clearly directed toward its wholesale customers.
 The company does not sell faucets directly to consumers through its website.
 Its list prices are not even displayed on its website and you need to be a wholesale customer to get a copy of its price list.
 But, the site is a good place to get in-depth information about Freendo faucets other than prices.